 Hey, friend.
 I hope your day is off to an excellent start, and if not, don’t worry.
 It could be about to get a lot better.

 And not just any snickerdoodles.

 The best snickerdoodles.

-Crispy around the edges, soft and chewy at the centers, spicy-sweet, and completely addicting snickerdoodles.
+Crispy around the edges, soft and chewy at the centers, spicy-sweet, and totally perfect snickerdoodles.

 And if you don’t know exactly what a snickerdoodle cookie is or have never tried one before (no shame, I’d never had one till I was in college), I am so excited for you because now you get to try one for the first time.

 Snickerdoodle cookies are basically sugar cookies rolled in cinnamon sugar made with one extra ingredient: cream of tartar.